elunna/nerfhack-changelog/README.md

 ### Glyph Shard
 * This powerful gem allows the player to open a portal to a specific level.
 * To bind a level to the shard, simply (a)pply it on the desired level.
 This can only be performed once per game, so choose carefully-only one level can ever be linked.
-* Rumors say a Glyph Shard lies hidden deep within the Wyrm Caves...
+* Rumors say a Glyph Shard is guarded by an icy dragon in Sokobon...

 ## NEW MONSTERS